thetonyrom/thetonyrom.github.io/index.md

 ![avatar](/assets/images/ava_crop.jpeg){: #avatar }

-Hey!
-My name is Tony and I am a seasoned full stack web developer.
+#### Hi, my name is Tony and I am a seasoned Software Engineer.

+## /in_brief

+I started working in a large outsourcing company, then worked remotely in several product companies and startups, following the best practices and agile methodologies.
+Even though my primary focus has become a backend, infrastructure, and security I am interested in React and Vue.

-I am 27, have a strong mathematical background and 7+ years in the field.
+I have a master's degree in applied mathematics and computer science and 7+ years of experience in web development.
-Special concentration in Ruby language and backend.
+Significant professional experience with Ruby and Ruby on Rails.

+I have been published in scientific journals and one of my major achievements is that I brought mathematical novelty and defended my thesis on DNA sequencing using nanopores.

+I am fond of chess, powerlifting, Russian pyramid, but programming is my passion.

+If you are interested in cooperation, please email me, <a href="mailto:thetonyrom@gmail.com">thetonyrom@gmail.com</a>.

 ## /tech\_stack